StanfordBDHG/ENGAGE-HF-AI-Voice/README.md

 0. **Prerequesites**
    Have Docker and Docker Compose installed.

 1. **Prepare the Deployment Directory**
    - Create a new directory on your target machine (e.g., `engage-hf-ai-voice`)
-   - Copy the following files to this directory:
+   - Copy the following files to this directory (e.g. with `scp` or by creating a empty file and copy over the content):
      - `docker-compose.prod.yml`
      - `nginx.conf`

 2. **Configure Environment Variables**
    - Create a `.env` file in the deployment directory
-   - Add your OpenAI API key:
+   - Add your OpenAI API key like this:
      ```bash
      OPENAI_API_KEY=<your-api-key>
      ```